Undead (Yoasobi song): Music video

 An accompanying music video for "Undead" premiered on September 14, 2024, at 22:30 JST.
 Toshitaka Shinoda of Ijigen Tokyo directed it, featuring characters from Monogatari: Off & Monster Season, with the footages including the ending sequence.
+It surpassed 100 million views in June 2026.
 The music video for the English version was uploaded on February 28, 2025.

 Live performances and other uses

-Yoasobi included "Undead" as part of Yoasobi Live in the USA setlist in New York City and Boston.
+Yoasobi included "Undead" as part of the Yoasobi Live in the USA setlist in New York City and Boston.
 The duo debuted the live performance of "Undead" on August 6, 2024, at Radio City Music Hall, New York City.
 The song also appeared on the setlist for the duo's Chō-genjitsu Dome Live, etc.

 On May 12, 2025, Lil League from Exile Tribe performed a newly-created choreography for "Undead" at CDTV Live!
 Live!.
 In July 2025, the song was used on the Suntory Draft Beer commercial as part of "Yoasobeer Project", starring comedian group Daw90000's Hasumi Shō, Shōta Sonoda, and Yūta Uehara.